selkind/chrg_tools/README.rst

 Installation
 -------------
-This library is available on PyPi.
-To install run the following command:
+This library is not yet published to PyPi.
+To use, clone or download a zip of this repository.

-    pip install chrg-tools

 Getting Started (Coming Soon)
 --------------------------------------